Fahad-1515/Uber-Datasets-Analytics/README.md

 ● How does the cancellation rate vary by time?

-By Hour of Day: Is it higher during rush hour, late nights, or specific times?

-By Day of Week: Are weekends different from weekdays?

 By Month/Season: Are there seasonal trends (e.g., more cancellations in rainy season)?

 ● Are there geographical patterns to cancellations?